-Accurately pinpointing the location of the primary tumor(s) and determining whether the cancer has spread to other parts of the body is critical for determining treatment options for people with breast cancer.
+Accurately pinpointing the location of the tumor(s) and determining whether the cancer has spread to other parts of the body helps determine the treatment options for people with breast cancer.

 What is molecular imaging and how does it help people with breast cancer?

 Molecular imaging is a type of medical imaging that provides detailed pictures of what is happening inside the body at the molecular and cellular level.
-Where other diagnostic imaging procedures—such as x-rays, computed tomography (CT) and ultrasound—predominantly offer anatomical pictures, molecular imaging allows physicians to see how the body is functioning and to measure its chemical and biological processes.
+Where other diagnostic imaging procedures—such as x-rays, computed tomography (CT) and magnetic resonance imaging (MRI)—mainly offer pictures of the anatomy of the body, molecular imaging allows physicians to see how the body is functioning and to measure some of its biological processes such as sugar metabolism.

 How does molecular imaging work?

-Once the imaging agent is introduced into the body, it accumulates in a target organ or attaches to specific cells.
-The imaging device detects the imaging agent and creates pictures that show how the imaging agent it is distributed in the body; this distribution pattern helps physicians discern how well organs and tissues are functioning.
+Once the radiotracer is introduced into the body, it collects in a target organ or sticks to specific types of cells.
+The scanner detects the radiotracer and creates pictures that show where the radiotracer has gone in the body.
+This helps physicians locate diseases such as cancer.

 What molecular imaging technologies are used for breast cancer?

 Some of the molecular imaging technologies currently being used for breast cancer can evaluate:

 Positron emission tomography (PET) is a type of molecular imaging that is able to show certain radiotracers that collect in the body's tissues and organs.
 Like other types of molecular imaging, PET involves the use of an imaging device (PET scanner) and a radiotracer that is injected into the patient’s bloodstream.
 Different kinds of radiotracers can show different kinds of information about what is happening in the body.